-Fun, engaged, #activelearning class this morning in #ELA9!
-We started #Shakespeare and we dug around online with the topic of #languagedevelopment – since the text of any #TheBard plays are brim-full of new language.
-We just explored online – no handout to work through, but just sort of hovered on a topic or went online wherever the searches took us.
-So fortunate to have 1:1 #edtech #byod so each student was able to direct their own online discovery of this topic or go at their own pace.
+We’ll have a fun, engaged, #activelearning class this morning in #ELA9!
+We’ll start #Shakespeare and will dig around online with the topic of #languagedevelopment – since the text of any #TheBard plays are brim-full of new language.
+We’ll explore online on a topic and go wherever the searches take us.
+We’re fortunate to have 1:1 #edtech #byod so each student is able to direct their own online discovery of this topic or go at their own pace.

 Word of the Year: Several different dictionary companies/sites have identified a single word to represent that year Word of the Year 2014 – culture (rape culture, culture shock, culture of fear Word of the Year 2015 – not actually a word but an emoji, for the first time

 Top 10 Words of the Year Lists: Several dictionaries also have narrowed down the top 10 important words of a year.
 Not all words are new, but possibly used in a new context or more often searched in that year as a response to an event of that year.
 What words stand out in a Top 10 List this year?

-Newly-Added/Suggested Words to Dictionary Sites: We next looked at the words these dictionary companies have recently accepted as new words to be added to their published dictionary book copies or online sites.
-This is where we had a lot of fun – there are a lot of mash-ups, or new word combinations to make a single word.
-One student asked “How lazy are people”, but it may be just the opposite since it takes a bit more effort to create something new as opposed to using what exists.
+Newly-Added/Suggested Words to Dictionary Sites: Next, look at the words these dictionary companies have recently accepted as new suggested words to be added to their published dictionary, book copies or online sites.
+This is where we’ll have a lot of fun – there are a lot of mash-ups, or new word combinations to make a single word.
+One student asked once “How lazy are people?”, but it may be just the opposite of lazy, since it takes a bit more effort to create something new as opposed to using what exists.

 Double double – Canadian slang for “two cream-two sugars”